juwa0/Website-Birthday-Invitation/README.md

 ```bash
 style.css & config.toml
 ```
 - These files handle the styling and layout, defining everything from fonts and colors to button styles.
-They give the website its fun and goofy look!

 ---

 ## 🎨 **Design Philosophy**

-This website is more than just an invitation—it's a celebration of fun and laughter! 🎊 The design is intentionally over-the-top, with goofy visuals and playful elements, all aimed at making friends and family smile.
-Expect lots of surprises!
+This website is more than just an invitation—it's a celebration of fun and laughter! 🎊 Expect lots of surprises!

 ---